![]() |

 in Greece.
 However, during the sixth and fifth

-waste and the surviving townspeople built the modem town ('New Corinth').
+centuries BC, Athens increased its power and overshadowed Corinth.
 The archaeological site is not far from the town.
 Among the features are the ruins of the Roman forum, with magnificent buildings, temple Å (the temple of Octavia), á row of small Roman temples, the superb Doric temple of Áñïllï (540 BC), the temple of Hera Acraea and the Glauce Fountain, numerous shops and arcades basilicas dating from Roman times, administrative buildings, the elaborate Peirene fountain, the Odeion and the Asklepeion.
 In the site, there is a museum with fascinating exhibits, which in whole reflect the long and glorious history of Corinth.

 |